OCamlPro/freeton_ocaml_sdk/sphinx/about.rst

-This is the description
-of the freeton-ocaml-sdk OCaml project
+This project implements an OCaml binding to the TON-SDK and a set of tools in OCaml to interact with Free TON, in particular the 'ft' command-line wallet.

 Authors